 · Cold Plate: a sheet of high thermal-conductivity carbon fiber with embedded polyimide cooling pipes, which is integrated into the Space Frame.
 The Cold Plate is in thermal contact with the Pixel Chips to remove the generated heat;

 · Hybrid Integrated Circuit: an assembly consisting of a polyimide Flexible Printed Circuit (FPC) on which nine Pixel Chips and some passive components are bonded.
-The flex power extension cables will be modified to extend their length from 15 cm to 40 cm long for sPHENIX.
+The flex power extension cables will be modified to extend their length from 15 cm to 40 cm long for better adaptability to potentiasl future projects.

 Detailed technical specifications of the Inner Barrel Pixel Stave for the ALICE ITS Upgrade, including construction, assembly and qualification procedures can be found at the following link: https://indico.cern.ch/event/631636/.